HindsboNikolaj/Undergraduate-Projects/User Interfaces CS571/DialogFlow Bucky Store Agent/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=7767358&assignment_repo_type=AssignmentRepo)
 # Basic Setup

-We have elected to provide the option to fetch from a local instance of the endpoint, because a Dialogflow intent has an inflexible timeout deadline of 5 seconds, and some students may not have a 5 second latency to our online endpoint.

 In index.js and webhook.js ,there are the USE_LOCAL_ENDPOINT flags, which tell the web interface and dialogflow webhook whether requests should target the online endpoint or a local instance of the endpoint.

 To target the online endpoint, change the window.$USE_LOCAL_ENDPOINT flag to false in index.js and the USE_LOCAL_ENDPOINT flag to false in webhook.js